Henry Balnaves: Biography

 In August 1555, Balnaves wrote to Mary of Guise from Paris.
 She had become Regent of Scotland, and Balnaves offered to support her regime with secret legal advice regarding crown incomes.
-He expressed confidence in her rule and mentioned she had shown kindness to his wife, Christina Scheves;"Your Heighnes' maist gentill and gracious clemencie schawin to me ,undeservit, and to the pure woman my wiff, quha hes no other help bot your grace, and the hope I have in your heighness, compellis me seik and preis forward to your grace' service, and to pretermit (avoid) na thyng, when occasion is gevin to me, that I can do to your contentation and pleasour."
+He expressed confidence in her rule and mentioned she had shown kindness to his wife, Christina Scheves;"Your Heighnes' maist gentill and gracious clemencie schawin to me, undeservit, and to the pure woman my wiff, quha hes no other help bot your grace, and the hope I have in your heighness, compellis me seik and preis forward to your grace' service, and to pretermit (avoid) na thyng, when occasion is gevin to me, that I can do to your contentation and pleasour."

 In February 1557 Balnaves was permitted to return to Scotland and regain his property; probably it was thought that Queen Mary's burnings would have cooled the ardour of his English affections, and that in the war threatening between two Catholic countries, Balnaves would serve his own.

 The accession of Queen Elizabeth I changed the situation, and Mary of Guise had reasons for accusing him of "practices out of England".
 He took, in fact, an active part in the rising of 1559 and was commissioned by the Congregation to solicit the help of the English government through Sir Ralph Sadleir at Berwick.
 Balnaves was surprised to meet the young Earl of Arran there.
 He arrived and left secretly by sea from Holy Island.
 Elizabeth wrote to thank Sir Ralph Sadler and Sir James Croft, Captain of Berwick, personally for their good and diligent service in meeting Balnaves.

 He was also selected one of the Scots representatives to negotiate with the Duke of Norfolk in February 1560, arranging the Treaty of Berwick.
 Balnaves's rehabilitation by letter of Mary, Queen of Scots, in May 1562.
 In 1563 he was restored to his office as lord of session, and was one of those appointed by the General Assembly to revise the Book of Discipline.
-He was one of Bothwell's judges for the murder of Darnley in 1567, and in 1568 he accompanied Moray to the York inquiry into Queen Mary's guilt.
+He was one of Bothwell's judges for the murder of Darnley in 1567.
+In October 1568, he accompanied Moray to the York inquiry into Queen Mary's guilt, where they produced the Casket letters.

 Balnaves died in 1570 at Leith.
 He has been claimed as a Scots bard on the strength of one ballad, "O gallandis all, I cry and call," which is printed in Allan Ramsay's Evergreen (2 vols.
 1724–1727).
 His position as Senator of the College of Justice was filled by Thomas McCalzean (Lord Cliftonhall).